LimelightVision/LimelightDocs/docs/getting_started.rst

 Read the following from the "limelight" table

--tx			Horizontal Offset From Crosshair To Target (-27 degrees to 27 degrees) -ty			Vertical Offset From Crosshair To Target (-20.5 degrees to 20.5 degrees) -ta			Target Area (0% of image to 100% of image)
+-tv 		Whether the limelight has any valid targets (0 or 1) -tx			Horizontal Offset From Crosshair To Target (-27 degrees to 27 degrees) -ty			Vertical Offset From Crosshair To Target (-20.5 degrees to 20.5 degrees) -ta			Target Area (0% of image to 100% of image)
--ts			Skew or rotation (-90 degrees to 0 degrees)*check This
+-ts			Skew or rotation (-90 degrees to 0 degrees)
+-tl 		The pipeline's latency contribution (ms) Add at least 11ms for image capture latency.

 -------------------------------------------------